CompanyMood/api-documentation/source/includes/_companies.md

 allow_anonymous_suggestions         | Is it allowed to create anonymous suggestions for this company?
-If false, all suggestions will be created with `not_anonymous` set to true. current_tracking_period_start       | Date when the current tracking period starts current_tracking_period_end         | Date when the current tracking period ends
+If false, all suggestions will be created with `not_anonymous` set to true. current_tracking_period_start       | Date when the current tracking period starts current_tracking_period_end         | Date when the current tracking period ends logo_url                            | The URL of the company logo.
+If no custom logo has been uploaded the returned value will be `null`

 ## Update a company